reconbug/dotfiles-3/README.md

 # Dotfiles

-A collection of dotfiles and scripts for customizing Ubuntu to my liking.
+A collection of dotfiles and scripts for customizing Ubuntu to my liking. heavily inspired by https://github.com/denysdovhan/dotfiles.

 ## Your Repo Structure
 This project assumes a repository folder structure like the following: